-- the Member States to implement the European Criminal Records Information System (ECRIS) as soon as possible and - the Commission to assess whether the networking of criminal records makes it possible to prevent offences from being committed (e.g. through checks on access to certain jobs, particularly those relating to children), and extending the exchange of information on supervision measures, - the Commission to propose, in addition to ECRIS, a register of third-country nationals who have been convicted by the courts of the Member States.
+- the Member States to implement the European Criminal Records Information System (ECRIS) as soon as possible, - the Commission to assess whether the networking of criminal records makes it possible to prevent offences from being committed (e.g. through checks on access to certain jobs, particularly those relating to children), and whether it is possible to extend the exchange of information on supervision measures, - the Commission to propose, in addition to ECRIS, a register of third-country nationals who have been convicted by the courts of the Member States.